Álida España

 Álida España (12 April 1924 – 8 April 1993) was a Guatemalan activist and politician.
 She was the wife of President Carlos Manuel Arana Osorio, First Lady of Guatemala during his government.

-During the government of her husband, she played a leading role.
-It was known for its social work in favor of children, creating the Board of Social Works of the President's Wife, which helped the most vulnerable.
-After the presidency of her husband, she died in 1993.
+During her husband's government, she played a leading role in social work, favoring children and creating the Board of Social Works of the President's Wife, which helped the most vulnerable.

+She died in 1993 at the age of 68.
 Different institutions are named after her.
-Arana Osorio died in 2003.